random-geek/MapEdit/README.md

 Minetest stores and transfers map data in *mapblocks*, which are similar to Minecraft's *chunks*.
 A single mapblock is a cubical, 16x16x16 node area of the map.
 The lower southwestern corner (-X, -Y, -Z) of a mapblock is always at coordinates divisible by 16, e.g. (0, 16, -48) or the like.

 Mapblocks are stored in a *map database*, usually `map.sqlite`.
 Most commands require mapblocks to be already generated to work.
-This can be acheived by either exploring the area in-game, or by using Minetest's built-in `/emergeblocks` command.
+This can be achieved by either exploring the area in-game, or by using Minetest's built-in `/emergeblocks` command.

 #### General usage